RobotLearning/traj-gen-and-tracking/README.md

 - Fast ways to parameterize LQR matrix K or ILC matrix F for different trajectories?
 - Investigate LQR differences for different trajectories.
 - Variational Bayes for estimating noise on positions and velocities?
+- Riemannian statistic as a way to estimate f(x,u) based on learning different Fs (linearization)?